-The Board of Directors and Stockholders J. Crew Group, Inc.:
+The Board of Directors and Stockholders J.Crew Group, Inc.:

-We have audited the consolidated financial statements of J. Crew Group, Inc. and subsidiaries ("Group") as listed in the accompanying index.
-In connection with our audits of the consolidated financial statements, we also have audited the financial statement schedule listed in the accompanying index.
-These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+We have audited the accompanying consolidated balance sheets of J.Crew Group, Inc. and subsidiaries ("Group") as of February 3, 2007 and February 2, 2008, and the related consolidated statements of operations, stockholders' equity (deficit), and cash flows for each of the years in the three-year period ended February 2, 2008.
+In connection with our audits of the consolidated financial statements, we also have audited financial statement schedule II.
+These consolidated financial statements and the financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statements and the financial statements and the financial statement schedule based on our audits.